-24. (1) Within fourteen days after a vacancy in the office of a Deputy Governor arises under section 23 or following the election of a Governor under section 25, the Governor shall, with the approval of the county assembly, nominate a person to fill the vacancy in the office of Deputy Governor.
+24. (1)Within fourteen days of a vacancy arising in the office of Deputy Governor, by virtue of the incumbent Deputy Governor ascending to the office of Governor by operation of section 22, the Governor shall, with the approval of the county assembly, nominate a person to fill the vacancy in the office of Deputy Governor.